-Nomination for this visa is exceptionally competitive.
-We strongly encourage you to consider all other migration pathways on the Home Affairs website and do not wait to be invited to apply for NSW nomination.
+NSW nomination for this visa is exceptionally competitive.
+Consequently, we strongly encourage you to consider all other migration pathways on the Home Affairs website and not wait to be invited to apply for NSW nomination.

-See our Common questions about skilled visas page for answers to a full list of our most commonly received questions.
+See our Common questions about skilled visas page for answers to our most commonly received questions.